CubeAPM

 Alternatives like CubeAPM offer native OTel support, enabling flexible, standardized telemetry collection across diverse systems without proprietary constraints, ensuring scalability and interoperability for microservices teams aiming to future-proof their observability stack.

-5. No Infrastructure or Backend Visibility
+3. No Infrastructure Visibility

 For microservices, where infrastructure issues often cause application errors, this gap slows root-cause analysis.
 Alternatives like Dynatrace or Splunk AppDynamics offer comprehensive infrastructure monitoring alongside APM, providing end-to-end visibility and enabling faster, more informed debugging for platform teams managing complex systems.